-Over the years, Fred has befriended grape growers who share his goals and values; to grow grapes that reflect a sense of place.
-The Dry Creek Valley encompasses one of the greatest ranges of microclimates for such a small area in the world, making it possible to grow many grape varieties, with world-class quality.
+Over the years, Fred has befriended grape growers who share his values and his goal of growing grapes that reflect a sense of place.
+The Dry Creek Valley encompasses one of the greatest ranges of microclimates for its size in the world, making it possible to grow many grape varieties with world-class quality.
 Peterson Winery now makes an average of 8000 cases annually, all in many small lots from the like-minded growers he now calls his friends.

 Here are the wines Peterson produces: